fetchai/agents-aea/docs/questions-and-answers.md

 <details><summary>How does one connect a lifestream of data?</summary>
-You can create a wrapper class that communicates with the source and import this class in your strategy class that inherits from the Model abstract class, or you can use a third-party library by listing the dependency in the skill's `.yaml` file.
+You can create a wrapper class that communicates with the source and import this class in your skill, or you can use a third-party library by listing the dependency in the skill's `.yaml` file.
 Then you can import this library in a strategy class that inherits from the Model abstract class.
 <br><br>